mikeTwoTimes/hangman/README.md

 - std::string has	an optimization	for small strings.
 The default capacity is 15 (depending on the STL implementation it could be higher), so if a string is 15 characters or lower there will be no heap allocation.
+Therefore, the words in 'words.txt' have been filtered to be 15 characters or less.

-- The std::vector in the 'Hangman' class will always reserve a capacity of 6 in the constructor, And will	use 'emplace_back' to efficiently insert elements into the vector.
-These optimizations will reduce the number of memory allocations to one per game.
+- The std::vector in the 'Hangman' class will always reserve a capacity of 6, and will	use 'emplace_back' to efficiently insert elements into the vector.
+With these optimizations the vector will only allocate 6 bytes of memory and will never resize.

 # References